plankobostjan/Termux-ytdl/README.md

 pip install youtube-dl
 ```

-I was already thinking about downloading not only video but also audio files (more on that later), therefore I've created folders in which I'll be saving downloaded video (and audio) files.
+At this point I was already thinking about downloading not only video but also audio files (more on that later), therefore I've created folders in which I'll be saving downloaded video (and audio) files.
 We will do the same, because, why not:

 ```bash
 mkdir -p /data/data/com.termux/files/home/storage/shared/Youtube/{audio,video}